raracx/Rayel-Website/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >-
+    text: >+
-      ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      ## Hey, I'm Rayel!

+      I’m a web developer and computer science student at Concordia University, passionate about building scalable, efficient, and user-friendly web applications.
+I’ve been immersed in tech and design, helping businesses establish a strong online presence.

+      Currently, I’m freelancing, working on projects that blend creativity with technical problem-solving.
+My experience spans from web design to full-stack development, with a strong focus on JavaScript, Vue, React, SQL, Firebase, WordPress, and e-commerce solutions.

+      When I’m not coding, designing, or optimizing databases, you’ll probably find me training in calisthenics or enjoying a good road trip in the mountains.

     media:
       type: ImageBlock
-      url: /images/about.jpg
       altText: Hero image
     styles:
       self: